cognitom/webdriverio-examples/wdio-wo-local-selenium/README.md

 A cloud testing service account is needed: [Saucelabs](https://www.saucelabs.com/), [BrowserStack](https://www.browserstack.com/) or [TestingBot](https://testingbot.com/).
 This example uses TestingBot.

-- Node.js and Java are installed to your local system
+- Node.js are installed to your local system
 - TestingBot account
 - TestingBot key (set to `$TESTINGBOT_KEY` as an environment variable)
 - TestingBot secret (set to `$TESTINGBOT_SECRET` as an environment variable)